-Veena Singla, PhD, is Director of Research Translation at the Program for Reproductive Health and the Environment.
-Her research focuses on indoor environmental quality and how exposure to multiple chemicals affects health outcomes, especially for vulnerable populations such as workers, pregnant women and young children.
+Veena Singla, PhD is a former Associate Director of Science & Policy at PRHE.
 She specializes in the communication of complex scientific information at the intersection of research and policy, and has led work on groundbreaking policies which attempt to establish frameworks for safer chemical evaluation and substitution.
 She worked as a postdoctoral teaching fellow at Stanford University and as an adjunct faculty member at the University of San Francisco.
 She holds a bachelor’s degree from the University of California, Berkeley, and a PhD in cell biology from the University of California, San Francisco.

 Julia Varshavsky, PhD is former Postdoctoral Scientist for PRHE.
 She is currently a professor of health sciences at Northeastern University in Boston, MA, and an environmental heath scientist and environmental epidemiologist who cares about protecting the public from environmental chemical exposures.